llostinthesauce/cs1050/README.md

 # cs1050
-cs1050 code - SS2023
+CS1050 - Spring 2023 - University of Missouri

-all work seen here is original, written during my time in cs1050 at UofM consists of: prelabs, labs, and projects
+all work seen here is original, written during my time in cs1050 consists of: prelabs, labs, and other files ending in .c

 if you have found this, please only use my work as referance material, and i wish you the best of luck :D